-One of the best things you can do is keep moving.
 I like to take my dog, Harley, for a walk in the morning on the following day after a leg training session.
-Then, depending on how sore I am over the followings days will depend on if I do this on consecutive days.
+Then, depending on how sore I am over the following days, I will go for more walks on consecutive days.

 A slow-release protein like casein can help muscle repair and growth.
 Since it’s slow to digest, it provides a steady supply of amino acids to the muscles over an extended period of time.
 This makes it a great choice to help muscle growth overnight.
 As a personal rule, I generally only have casein before bed after weight training my legs.

-On top of casein, protein, either from protein powder or food will also help your muscles repair themselves.
+On top of casein, protein, either from protein powder or a healthy diet will also help your muscles repair themselves.
 My protein mug cake is the perfect breakfast to have the next day or try some protein pancakes instead!

 I started using compression pants a few years ago to recover from sore muscles after boot camp.
 The pair that I use now is actually for recovery and are quite a snug fit.
 I only wear them overnight (for a good night’s sleep) and occasionally around the house.

-I find a massage with the heel of my palm really gets into the muscles and kneads the soreness away.
 And if you have one, a spiky massage ball is absolute bliss on tender muscles!
 And a tennis ball can be just as effective.

 Take the stairs

 Just like walking, taking the stairs is an active recovery move.
 If you have the option, take the stairs whenever possible.
-I can be quite a struggle and sometimes painful, but getting those legs moving certainly helps.
+It can be quite a struggle and sometimes painful, but getting those legs moving certainly helps.

 I always did my warm-up and cool down for legs on the treadmill.
-I have since switched to using a bike because I feel it uses more muscles than just walking does.
+I have since switched to using a bike because I find it uses more muscles than just walking.
 But I also generally do about five minutes on the treadmill or bike before any workout.